flitbit/diff/Readme.md

 ## ChangeLog

+`0.2.0` - [Fixes Bug #17](https://github.com/flitbit/diff/issues/17), [Fixes Bug #19](https://github.com/flitbit/diff/issues/19), [Enhancement #21](https://github.com/flitbit/diff/issues/21) Applying changes that are properly structured can now be applied as a change (no longer requires typeof Diff) - supports differences being applied after round-trip serialization to JSON format.
+Prefilter now reports the path of all changes - it was not showing a path for arrays and anything in the structure below (reported by @ravishvt).

+*Breaking Change* &ndash; The structure of change records for differences below an array element has changed.
+Array indexes are now reported as numeric elements in the `path` if the changes is merely edited (an `E` kind).
+Changes of kind `A` (array) are only reported for changes in the terminal array itself and will have a nested `N` (new) item or a nested `D` (deleted) item.

 `0.1.7` - [Enhancement #11](https://github.com/flitbit/diff/issues/11) Added the ability to filter properties that should not be analyzed while calculating differences.
 Makes `deep-diff` more usable with frameworks that attach housekeeping properties to existing objects.
 AngularJS does this, and the new filter ability should ease working with it.

 `0.1.6` - Changed objects within nested arrays can now be applied.
 They were previously recording the changes appropriately but `applyDiff` would error.
 Comparison of `NaN` works more sanely - comparison to number shows difference, comparison to another `Nan` does not.